 The Kennel Club's gundog working tests are held in high regard by competitors for the varied and challenging nature of the tests.
 Together with the superb surroundings and terrain offered by the Capesthorne setting, it is easy to understand the attraction for the very best handlers and dogs in the country to prove themselves.
 With nearly 200 dogs comprising Retrievers, Spaniels and HPR breeds competing over the two days of competition, this is the landmark event of the calendar.

 How to enter the tests

 You can camp or bring a caravan, but you need to fill out a camping form.
-Further details will be shared once dates and details are confirmed for 2022.
+Further details are tbc and will be released shortly.